Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 2. Policy statement

-Early Learning Victoria centres are required to undertake specific emergency management planning for certain excursions.
-This policy does not cover these requirements: see instead the Excursions, incursions and regular outings policy and procedure.
+Note that Early Learning Victoria centres must complete specific emergency management planning for certain excursions.
+This policy does not cover this planning.
+See instead the Excursions, incursions and regular outings policy and procedure.

 2.1 Requirements

-Under this policy, all Early Learning Victoria centres must develop and maintain an Emergency Management Plan (EMP) that:
+Under this policy, all Early Learning Victoria centres must develop and maintain an Emergency Management Plan (EMP).
+This plan needs to:

-- sets out instructions for how to respond to an event
+- set out instructions for how to respond to an emergency

-- considers these specific threats and hazards in the context of the individual service
+- consider these specific threats and hazards in the context of the individual service

 As part of the EMP, services must also:

-- review the EMP annually by 1 September and after any emergency or critical incident
+- review the EMP at least annually by 1 September and after any emergency or critical incident

-- display an emergency and evacuation floor plan (evacuation diagram) and instructions for what must be done in an emergency (procedure) in a prominent position at each exit of the service
+- display an emergency and evacuation floor plan (‘evacuation diagram’) and instructions for what must be done in an emergency (‘procedure’).
+These must be easy to spot at each exit of the service

 - ensure copies of the emergency and evacuation policy and procedures are available for inspection at the service

-- consider whether there is a need to develop any separate personal emergency evacuation plans (PEEPs) for staff or children with additional needs
+- develop personal emergency evacuation plans (PEEPs) for staff or children with additional needs, as required

-- report any incidents requiring emergency response to Incident Support and Operations Centre (ISOC) by phoning 1800 126 126 (available 24 hours daily).
-ISOC will arrange for an eduSafe Plus report to be made.
+- report any incidents needing an emergency response to Incident Support and Operations Centre (ISOC).
+Phone 1800 126 126 (available 24 hours daily).
+ISOC will arrange for an eduSafe Plus report.

-- the path everyone will take to evacuate the building in an emergency
+- the path everyone will take to leave the building in an emergency

 2.2 Background and information

-The Regulations define an emergency in relation to an education and care service as any situation or event posing an imminent or severe risk to those at the service’s premises.
+Under the Regulations, an emergency at an education and care service is any situation or event posing an imminent or severe risk to people at the service.

-Threats and hazards can come from inside or outside the service, including:
+Threats and hazards can come from inside or outside the service.
+They include:

 - building fire

-- medical emergency or incident (for example, anaphylaxis or an asthma attack)
+- medical emergency or incident (e.g. anaphylaxis or an asthma attack)

 - an aggressive person or intruder